Predicting Training Re-evaluation Curves Enables Effective Data Curriculums for LLMs: Introduction

 We introduce the \emph{training re-evaluation curve (TREC)}, a diagnostic for understanding LLM training and data placement.
-A TREC measures how well a fully trained model performs on training batches as a function of when they appeared.
-Defined over homogeneous data, we construct it by evaluating the final model on the i.i.d. training sequence in order.
+A TREC measures how well a fully trained model performs on training batches as a function of when those batches were seen.
+Defined over homogeneous data, we construct it by evaluating the final model on the i.i.d.\ training sequence, in order.
 If data were retained equally, the TREC would be flat; in practice, models perform better on tokens from specific points in training.

-Under $\step$-decay learning rate (LR) schedules, e.g., as used in DeepSeek LLM~\citep{bi2024deepseek}, the TREC may bottom out well before the end of training (\cref{fig:hook}, $\leftfig$), while the standard training curve (on unseen batches) continues to decline.
+Under $\step$-decay learning rate (LR) schedules, e.g., as used (with multi-step-decay) in DeepSeek LLM~\citep{bi2024deepseek}, the TREC may bottom-out well before the end of training (\cref{fig:hook}, $\leftfig$), while the standard training curve (on unseen batches) continues to decline.
 We hypothesize that high-quality (HQ) data should be placed where the TREC is lowest---that is, where the final model would achieve its lowest retrospective loss.
 Indeed, when retraining different models, each with the same HQ data inserted into a different 10\% segment of the training trajectory, placing HQ data where the TREC is lowest yields the best validation loss (\emph{loss-by-segment} plotted as blue points in \cref{fig:hook}, $\leftfig$).

-Of course, it is impractical to train a very large model, measure its TREC, and then retrain with a TREC-informed curriculum.
+Of course, it is impractical to train a very large model, measure its TREC, and then \emph{re}-train with a TREC-informed curriculum.
 Fortunately, we show the TREC is \emph{predictable}, enabling \emph{proactive} curriculum design.
-For AdamW~\citep{loshchilov2017decoupled}---the dominant optimizer in LLM pre-training---TRECs are governed by the EMA timescale~\citep{wang2024how}: AdamW parameters can be viewed as an EMA over weight updates (over data), so timescale $\tema$ controls data influence across training, and thus where TREC performance peaks (\cref{fig:hook}, $\middlefig$).
+For AdamW---the dominant optimizer in LLM pre-training---TRECs are governed by the EMA timescale (\cref{sec:ema}): AdamW parameters can be viewed as an EMA over weight updates (over data), so timescale $\tema$ controls data influence across training, and thus where TREC performance peaks (\cref{fig:hook}, $\middlefig$).
 Sweeping learning rate, weight decay, or batch size with matching timescales yields identical TREC shapes (\cref{fig:tema}).
-Shape also persists across scale: despite \textbf{1000$\times$ more training FLOPs}, a 3.3B model matches a 111M model's shape (\cref{fig:hook}, $\rightfig$; all trained to a compute-optimal 20 tokens-per-parameter [TPP]).
-In \cref{sec:predict}, we formalize a predictive model of TRECs based on an expanded view of the AdamW timescale~\citep{bergsma2025straight} that handles arbitrary LR schedules, including $\step$ drops.
+Shape also persists across scale: despite 1000$\times$ more training FLOPs, a 3.3B model matches a 111M model's shape (\cref{fig:hook}, $\rightfig$).
+In \cref{sec:predict}, we formalize a predictive model of TRECs based on an expanded view of the AdamW timescale---one that handles arbitrary LR schedules, including $\step$ drops.